jalik/js-logger/README.md

 } from '@jalik/logger';
 ```

-The ordered levels list is also available as an array.
+The ordered levels can also be imported as an array.

 ```js
 import { levels } from '@jalik/logger';